TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

-After we fit the model, we typically work with the summary of the model, which
+After we fit the model, we typically call `summary()` on the model, which
   adds standard errors for the coefficient estimates and p-values for the null
   hypothesis that the respective coefficient is equal to zero.
 For the slope
   `b1`, this would correspond to no correlation between `x` and `y`).
 For the